JavaScript is disabled in your browser. Please enable JavaScript to view this website.

-Why use viruses for gene therapy?
+Why use viral vectors for gene therapy?

-Viruses have evolved systems to transport their genome to the organism they infect.
+Viruses have evolved mechanisms to transport their genome into the host organism they infect.
 Once they enter the target cell, they hijack its biological machinery to express their genes and multiply.
 Scientists have used this mechanism to develop gene therapies and produce biologics.
 The process of delivering a gene using a viral vector is called transduction.
 Through transduction, the newly delivered genes can elicit the expression of therapeutic proteins essential for treating a patient's condition or correcting genetic anomalies to cure the underlying disease.

 Common Viral Vectors Used in Gene Therapy